 Fundrise was my first foray into alternative real estate investments (and I have since joined their affiliate program).
-They have several “eREITs” that own or hold investments in commercial properties all around the country.
+They have several “eREITs” that own or hold professionally-vetted and managed investments in commercial properties all around the country.

-The platform is open to all investors with a $1000 minimum and so far, the eREITS I own have paid 8-12% dividends every quarter.
+The platform is open to all investors with a $500 minimum and has historically paid dividends every quarter.

 What appealed to me with Fundrise was the quarterly cash flow, low minimums, and being automatically diversified in not having to pick-and-choose individual deals.